 That’s not the point, though.
 The outpour of negative reactions to “Partition” for the song’s lyrical content and the visuals in the music video make one thing clear: people are listening to Beyoncé, people are watching Beyoncé… but they’re not actively engaging with her.
-The old clichés of “in one ear, out the other” and “gone with the blink of an eye” hold quite true here.
-So yes, people are definitely hearing her, and seeing her.
-However, amidst all this listening, watching and (dramatically) reacting, they are forgetting to do one very important thing: to think about what she’s really saying.
+The old clichés of “in one ear, out the other” and, “gone with the blink of an eye” hold quite true here.
+So yes, people are definitely hearing her and seeing her.
+However, amidst all this listening, watching, and (dramatically) reacting, they are forgetting to do one very important thing: to think about what she’s really saying.
 There is a deeper meaning behind nearly every song and video on BEYONCÉ, and “Partition” is no different.

 Mrs. Carter, meanwhile, is doing the very same thing on BEYONCÉ, and “Partition” would have been a great alternative album title.
 On this very sexualized song, there is a very personal confession weaved in-between its more empowering and explicit lines: “Take all of me, I just wanna be the girl you like, the kind of girl you like.
 The kind of girl you like is right here with me.”
 With these few, simple lines, she expresses a subtle vulnerability.
 She is admitting to her own insecurities, that she feels like her husband sometimes can be more impressed with other girls than with her.
-However, she overpowers that by reminding herself, and him, that she can be that kind of girl too, and “Partition” is exists to prove that.
+However, she overpowers that by reminding herself, and him, that she can be that kind of girl too, and “Partition” exists to prove that.

 The song, as Beyoncé described in her Self-Titled YouTube documentary, was her creating “whatever world and fantasy that, definitely, at the time, was not happening” during the recording of the album, which occurred following the birth of her daughter.
 In the video, she describes the song’s inception, explaining how its lyrics are simply a fantasy she created.

 About the music video, she explains that she took Jay-Z to see the Crazy Horse dancers at the famous Parisian club for his birthday, and thought how she wanted to perform like that for her husband.
-So, for the video, she did just that – to be the “kind of of girl [he] like[s]” and to prove “the kind of girl [he] like[s]” is indeed “right here with” Bey.
+So, for the video, she did just that – to be the “kind of girl [he] like[s]” and to prove “the kind of girl [he] like[s]” is actually “right here with” Bey.

 While on the surface, “Partition” may seem as though it’s just another raunchy, sexual song from a female pop singer trying to get attention, it really is so much more than that.
 Not only does it symbolize her sexual liberation and maturation, but it also reveals a certain vulnerability that is experienced in most relationships, even the healthiest ones.
 Beyoncé’s decision to follow “Partition” with “Jealous” further affirms this interpretation of the track.
 Embracing imperfection is a running theme on BEYONCÉ as well.